Cardiff Castle: 19th century

-In 1814 Lord Bute's grandson, John, inherited his title and the castle.
-In 1825 the new Marquess began a sequence of investments in the Cardiff Docks, an expensive programme of work that would enable Cardiff to become a major coal exporting port.
-Although the Docks were not particularly profitable, they transformed the value of the Butes' mining and land interests, making the family immensely wealthy.
+In 1814 Bute's grandson, John, inherited his title and the castle.
+In 1825 the new marquess began a sequence of investments in the Cardiff Docks, an expensive programme of work that would enable Cardiff to become a major coal exporting port.
+Although the docks were not particularly profitable, they transformed the value of the Butes' mining and land interests, making the family immensely wealthy.
 By 1900, the family estate owned 22000 acre of land in Glamorgan.

-The second Marquess preferred to live on the Isle of Bute in Scotland and only used Cardiff Castle occasionally.
+The second marquess preferred to live on the Isle of Bute in Scotland and only used Cardiff Castle occasionally.
 The castle saw little investment and only four full-time servants were maintained on the premises, meaning that cooked food had to be brought across from the kitchens at a nearby hotel.
-The castle remained at the centre of the Butes' political power base in Cardiff, however, with their faction sometimes termed as "the Castle party".
-During the violent protests of the Merthyr Rising of 1831, the Marquess-based himself at Cardiff Castle, from where he directed operations and kept Whitehall informed of the unfolding events.
+The castle remained at the centre of the Butes' political power base in Cardiff, however, with their faction sometimes termed "the Castle party".
+During the violent protests of the Merthyr Rising of 1831, the marquess based himself at Cardiff Castle, from which he directed operations and kept Whitehall informed of the unfolding events.
 The governance of the then town of Cardiff was finally reformed by an Act of Parliament in 1835, introducing a town council and a mayor, severing the link with the castle constable.

 John, 3rd Marquess of Bute, inherited the title and castle in 1848.
 He was then less than a year old, and as he grew up he came to despise the existing castle, believing that it represented a mediocre, half-hearted example of the Gothic style.
 The young Lord Bute engaged the architect William Burges to undertake the remodelling of the castle.
 The two shared a passion in medieval Gothic Revivalism and this, combined with Bute's huge financial resources, enabled Burges to rebuild the property on a grand scale.
 Burges brought with him almost of all of the team that had supported him on earlier projects, including John Starling Chapple, William Frame and Horatio Lonsdale.
 Burges's contribution, in particular his research into the history of the castle and his architectural imagination, was critical to the transformation.